Loved by Clients. Awarded by the World.

 Your Branding Idea Must Power Every Brand Touchpoint

-That’s why at Seagull, we help founders structure their brand around a strategic framework we call the Brand Flight Map — a 7-part alignment strategy across:
+That’s why at Seagull, a branding and advertising agency built on strategic clarity, we help founders structure their brand around a framework we call the Brand Flight Map.
+This is a 7-part alignment strategy across:

 When each lever carries your Branding Idea, your brand becomes aligned, sharp, and memorable.